Coding-Ga/alx-system_engineering-devops/0x00-shell_basics/README.md

  10-back a script that Writes a script that changes the working directory to the previous one.
  11-lists a script that lists all files (even ones with names beginning with a period character, which are normally hidden) 12-file_type writes a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script
+ 13-symbolic_link writes a script that Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory